Do you know POEM? We are not referring to a poem by a random author. We’re talking about a framework for your digital marketing strategies.

 This describes any content or channel over which an organization has complete control.
 Once you get to know your audience and establish your purposes, you will create effective and engaging owned media that brings great results.

-You can use GIFs, videos, infographics, and anything else that will grab your audience’s attention.
+You can use GIFs, videos, infographics (look at how US Search does it), and anything else that will grab your audience’s attention.

 When writing content for your blog, keep SEO (search engine optimization) in mind so that your content will be visible and appear at the top of search results.